-Bai had released teasers in advance of the game to let us know that Timberlake was coming, but Walken was a big Surprise.
-(Last year, Christoper Walken came to the Super Bowl to advertise Hyundai – and sock puppets.)
+Bai had released teasers in advance of the game to let us know that Timberlake was coming, but Walken was a Big Surprise.
+(In 2016, Christoper Walken came to the Super Bowl to advertise Hyundai – and sock puppets.)
 And honestly, we can’t imagine anything much more hilarious than Walken singing that famous song “Bai!Bai!Bai!”

-This was the second consecutive Bai Super Bowl commercial.
-Last year they aired a rather strange commercial that was appropriately named, “None of this makes sense.”
+Last year was the second consecutive Bai Super Bowl commercial.
+In 2016, they aired a rather strange commercial that was appropriately named, “None of this makes sense.”

-The strategy game app, Mobile Strike, was back in the Big Game this year after their rookie spot last year in Super Bowl 50.
+The strategy game app, Mobile Strike, was back in the Big Game last year after their rookie spot in Super Bowl 50.
 Best of all, Arnold Schwarzenegger again starred in the ad.
-This time, however, in addition to kicking ass, he was also being a #PartyPooper.
+However, in addition to kicking ass last year, he was also being a #PartyPooper.

-Watch the Mobile Strike Super Bowl LI teaser:
+Watch the 2017 Mobile Strike Super Bowl LI commercial:

-We got a squeaky-clean ad from Persil.
-After all, they do make laundry detergent!
-The sophomore Super Bowl advertisers created a Big Game ad that starred Bill Nye the Science Guy as their stain-fighting superhero “The Professional!”
+In honor of the Big Game last year, we also got a squeaky-clean ad from Persil.
+(After all, they do make laundry detergent!)
+In their second go-around at Super Bowl advertising, they created a clip that starred Bill Nye the Science Guy as a stain-fighting superhero named “The Professional!”

-TurboTax, best known for their easy-to-use online tax filing service, aired a Super Bowl commercial for the fourth year in a row.
+TurboTax, best known for their easy-to-use online tax filing service, aired a Super Bowl commercial last year for the fourth year in a row.
 Together with director Ivan Zachariáš, they created a 3-part series around the theme of – you guessed it – Humpty Dumpty.
 (You didn’t see that one coming, did you.)
 During the AFC Championship game on January 22, 2017, they released the very first teaser.
-The second part was unveiled in the Big Game and the final spot will come out only after the Super Bowl.
+The second part was unveiled in the Big Game and the final spot was released only after the Super Bowl.

-Check out the Big Game spot here – it was a bit “off the wall” but definitely funny!
+Check out the 2017 TurboTax Super Bowl commercial here – it was a bit “off the wall” but definitely funny!